Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

+# Programming Lingo
+- Sometimes, you'll see variables that have the word ```Context``` in them.
+This is defined as:  all the relevant information that a developer needs to complete a task.

 # cpp
 - It is generally unsafe to do a range-based forloop ``` for(Type something : Container) ``` over a container and remove from that container without getting a new iterator.
 In C++ STL container ```container.erase()``` methods return a new iterator.
 Bad Example: